addictionbd/OM1/CONTRIBUTING.md

 **Getting Help:**

-If you have any questions or need help with the contribution process, feel free to:
+ok If you have any questions or need help with the contribution process, feel free to:

 *   Open an issue on GitHub.
 *   Ask questions in the comments of relevant issues or pull requests.